jiahan-wu/swiftui-code39/README.md

 ## Usage

-To generate a Code 39 barcode, simply create an instance of `Code39View` and provide the desired content as a string:
+To generate a Code 39 barcode, simply create a `Code39View` and provide the desired content as a string:

 ```swift
 struct ContentView: View {